WHAT YOU CAN EXPECT

 While West Coast Wound & Skin Care is primarily a mobile wound care provider, we also treat a range of non-cosmetic dermatological conditions—such as rashes, infections, ulcers, and chronic skin issues—on all areas of the body except the face.
 Our experienced team delivers convenient, high-quality care directly to patients in their homes, skilled nursing facilities, or other care settings.
 If you have concerns about a skin condition, view the list of dermatological conditions we treat here or contact us to see how we can help.

-Our providers typically see patients one to two times per week for treatment.
+Our providers typically see patients a minimum of once per week for treatment.
 However, the exact frequency depends on the provider’s assessment of the patient’s condition, healing progress, and individual needs.
-Our dedicated intake team works closely with our home health partners to ensure seamless coordination, while our quality assurance (QA) team collaborates with providers to maintain the highest standard of care.
+Our dedicated team works closely with our health partners to ensure seamless coordination and collaborate with providers to maintain the highest standard of care.
 Our priority is to ensure that each patient receives the personalized treatment and attention they deserve for optimal healing.

-If you have any concerns or would like more information, please feel free to fill out the contact form below, and our team will be happy to assist you.
+If you have any concerns or would like more information, please feel free to fill out the contact us.

 At West Coast Wound, we are committed to providing comprehensive and patient-centered wound care.
 Our process begins the moment we receive a referral.
 Within an hour, we notify the referring provider of acceptance and schedule the patient with one of our experienced wound care specialists.

-When our provider arrives at the patient’s residence, whether a home or a care facility—they conduct a thorough initial assessment.
+When our provider arrives at the patient’s residence, they conduct a thorough initial assessment.
 This includes reviewing medical history, current medications, allergies, and overall health status.
 We believe in treating more than just the wound; our mission is to address the root cause and support the patient’s overall well-being.

 One of the ways we ensure a seamless experience is by managing all billing directly with the patient’s insurance provider.
 This means that neither the patient nor the home health agencies we partner with have to worry about submitting claims or dealing with insurance paperwork.
 Our billing team takes care of the entire billing process—from verifying coverage to submitting claims—so our patients and partners can stay focused on healing and care.
 If you have any concerns about billing, please email our billing department at billing@westcoastwound.com or give us a call at (877) WC-WOUND.